cloudfoundry/community/toc/rfc/rfc-draft-pcap-cf.md

 The tool would be injected via Diego using a mechanism similar to [diego-ssh][diego-ssh].
-This ensures that the tool is available in all apps regardeless of the deployment method and it follows established patterns that are already known by maintainers.
+This ensures that the tool is available in all apps regardless of the deployment method, and it follows established patterns that are already known by maintainers.

 The tool has the necessary file capability `CAP_NET_RAW` assigned